- MARC BERMAN, President

 Audrey Samers is currently a Vice President of Temple Israel Center.
 She served for four years as the Financial Secretary, and has been active on TIC's Board of Trustees, the Budget Committee, the Family Education Committee, the Shabbat Programming Committee, the Nursery School Board and the "Avodah" sub-committee of the Second Century Committee.
 She was also a member of UJA-Federation of New York's Board of Directors and the Lawyers Division Executive Committee.
 She is currently General Counsel of ACE Private Risk Services.
 Prior to that, she was Global Compliance & Business Ethics Officer for the ACE Group, and previously Deputy Superintendent and General Counsel of the New York State Insurance Department.
 While at the Insurance Department, she also was Special Counsel on Holocaust-related issues.
 There she developed New York State's strategy on resolving unpaid Holocaust-era insurance claims against European insurance companies.
 Audrey and her husband, David Glicksman, have been members of TIC since they moved to White Plains in 2003.
 Their children, Benjamin and Rebecca, attended the TIC Nursery School and are now students at the Solomon Schechter School of Westchester.

 Magan is currently a Vice President and Executive Committee liaison to the Nursery School.
 Magan has been an active member of many committees and groups at Temple Israel Center, including the Dinner Dance Committee, the Budget Committee, the Website Committee, and Sisterhood.
 She has also co-chaired the Nursery School Board, the Nursery School Parents Association, and two Nursery School Director Search Committees.
-Outside of TIC., Magan is a Vice-President of the PTO at the Solomon Schechter School of Westchester, a former Area Chair for the White Plains Women's Campaign of UJA-Federation, and she works at Camp Ramah Nyack in the summer.
+Outside of TIC, Magan is a Vice-President of the PTO at the Solomon Schechter School of Westchester, a former President of the PTOs of both Schechter Westchester and Carmel Academy, and former Area Chair for the White Plains Women's Campaign of UJA-Federation.
 Magan and her husband, Adam, have been members of TIC since 2004.

 SAM KOHN, COMPTROLLER

-Joel acts as Treasurer, Co-Chair of the Membership Committee, Chair of the Facebook Committee, and as a member of the Executive Committee, Board of Trustees, Audit Committee, and Budget Committee, and in the past has been a member of the Website, Nominating, and Second Century Committees.
+Joel acts as Financial Secretary, Co-Chair of the Membership Committee, Chair of the Facebook Committee, and as a member of the Executive Committee, Board of Trustees, Audit Committee, and Budget Committee, and in the past has been a member of the Website, Nominating, and Second Century Committees.
 He is a Director and Assistant General Counsel at Bank of America Merrill Lynch, concentrating on financial services’ corporate, commercial, contractual, and intellectual property matters.
 His wife, Evie, is also very involved in a variety of Temple Israel Center activities.
-They have three children, Noah, Gabriel, and Talia, each of whom is involved in Biotechnology or Astrobiology fields.
-They moved to the New York area in 2008 from Chevy Chase, Maryland, and have found Temple Israel Center to be a unique, vibrant, spiritual, and welcoming community, in many ways it has become a center for their lives.
+They have three children, Noah, Gabriel, and Talia, each of whom is involved in biotechnology or astrobiology fields.
+They moved to the New York area in 2008 from Chevy Chase, Maryland, and have found Temple Israel Center to be a unique, vibrant, spiritual, and welcoming community; in many ways it has become a center for their lives.

 RANDI KATTAN, RECORDING SECRETARY

-Randi Kattan currently serves as Recording Secretary of the Executive Committee.
-She has been active on TIC's Board of Trustees and serves on several committees including the Facility Enhancement Committee, Education Council and Membership Committee, for which she created TIC's Ambassador Program.
-Randi has served as the Co-Chair of the Nursery School Board and remains an active member of its Board and PTO.
-Randi and her husband Justin joined TIC when they moved to the area nearly six years ago.
-Their son Abie will graduate from TIC Nursery School this spring and will attend Carmel Academy next year with his older brother Ian, a TIC Nursery School alum.
-Their youngest son, Aaron, will follow in his brothers' footsteps and begin Mommy & Me classes at the Nursery School in the fall.
+Randi Kattan serves as TIC’s Recording Secretary and Co-Chair of the Membership Committee, for which she created the synagogue’s Ambassador Program.
+She has been an active member of the Board of Trustees for several years and has served on several committees including the Nominating Committee, Education Council, was formerly Co-Chair of the Nursery School Board and she recently Co-Chaired TIC’s Annual Gala & Fundraiser.
+Randi and her husband Justin joined TIC when they moved to the area seven years ago.
+They have three children - Ian, Abie and Aaron.
+Ian and Abie attended the TIC Nursery School and are currently students at Carmel Academy.
+Their youngest son, Aaron, attends TIC Nursery School.
 Randi spends her summers working in Omanut (arts & crafts) at Ramah Nyack.
-Prior to becoming a full-time mom, Randi was Vice President at Cohn & Wolfe, a top-ten global PR agency, where she specialized in strategic and crisis communications for pharmaceutical and healthcare companies.
+Prior to becoming a full-time mom, Randi was Vice President at Cohn & Wolfe, a top-ten global PR agency, where she specialized in strategic communications for pharmaceutical and healthcare companies.